-Graduate or Associate Graduate Faculty (Type or print name and Banner ID Here)
+Graduate or Associate Graduate Faculty

+(Type or print name and Banner ID Here)

-All Graduate Student Advisory Committees must have at least three ECU Graduate or associate Graduate Faculty members (some ECU Programs may require more, please check with your Graduate Program Director), which includes the mentor/director.
-Requests for External members need to be submitted by the Graduate Program Director, as defined in the Faculty Manual (Faculty Manual, Part II, Section IV, subsection F) Tentative Graduate Student Advisory Committee members: If so, please list: 2.
-Graduate or Associate Graduate Faculty (Type or print name and Banner ID Here) 3.
-Graduate or Associate Graduate Faculty (Type or print name and Banner ID Here) External Member 4.
-Graduate Teaching Faculty (Type or print name and Banner ID Here) Associate/Full time Graduate Faculty External Member 5.
-Graduate Teaching Faculty (Type or print name and Banner ID Here) Associate/Full time Graduate Faculty Has your proposed research been reviewed and approved by your director?
+Tentative Graduate Student Advisory Committee members: If so, please list: 2. ☐ Graduate or Associate Graduate Faculty (Type or print name and Banner ID Here) 3.
+Graduate or Associate Graduate Faculty (Type or print name and Banner ID Here) Δ C External Member Graduate Teaching Faculty (Type or print name and Banner ID Here) Associate/Full time Graduate Faculty 5.
+C External Member Graduate Teaching Faculty (Type or print name and Banner ID Here) Associate/Full time Graduate Faculty Has your proposed research been reviewed and approved by your d lirector?
 Choose an item.
 Does your research involve human subject?
 Choose an item.
 Has it been approved by the UMCIRB?
 Choose an item.
 Does your research involve animals?
 Choose an item.
 Has it been approved by the IACUC?
 Choose an item.
 If not, when will it be reviewed for approval?
-Does your research involve potential biohazards such as recombinant DBA, viral vectors, infectious agents, human blood products, etc.?
+Does your research involve potential biohazards such as recombinate human blood products, etc.?
 Choose an item.
 Has it been approved by the Biosafety Committee?
-Choose an item.
-If not, when will it be reviewed for approval?
+Choose If not, when will it be reviewed for approval? • Approvals: